You are here

 Latest Stock Assessment

-Details of the latest full stock assessment of southern bluefin tuna, including updated fishery indicators, are available from the report of the Nineteenth meeting of the CCSBT Scientific Committee:
+Details of the latest assessment of southern bluefin tuna (SBT), including updated fishery indicators, are available from the report of the Twenty Sixth meeting of the CCSBT Scientific Committee:

 A brief report on the Report on Biology, Stock Status and Management of Southern Bluefin Tuna is available at:

-The next full stock assessment for southern bluefin tuna will be conducted during 2017.
+The next full stock assessment for southern bluefin tuna is scheduled to be conducted during 2023.

 Summary of the Latest Assessment